ArtSabintsev/Siren/.github/ISSUE_TEMPLATE.md

 Common Issue #1:
 > "Error retrieving iOS version number as there was no data returned."

-Check if your app is available in the US App Store, otherwise add the corresponding country code when setting up Siren: https://github.com/ArtSabintsev/Siren/blob/master/Siren/Siren.swift#L198
+Check if your app is available in the US App Store, otherwise add the corresponding country code when setting up Siren.

 Common Issue #2:
 > "Support for macOS App Store."